 How to Pick a Toner for Hair: A Complete Guide to Achieving Salon-Quality Results

 Choosing the right toner for your hair can transform your color from dull and brassy to vibrant and polished.
-Whether you’ve just bleached your hair to a pale blonde or want to neutralize unwanted green or orange tones in brunette shades, a toner is a notable development.
+And whether you’ve just bleached your hair to a pale blonde or want to neutralize unwanted green or orange tones in brunette shades, a toner is a big shift.
 But with so many options on the market, how do you know which one is best for your hair type, color goals, and lifestyle?
-This guide breaks down everything you need to know about selecting the perfect toner, from understanding your hair’s unique needs to mastering application techniques.
+This guide breaks down everything you need to know about selecting the perfect toner, from understanding your hair’s unique needs to mastering application techniques Not complicated — just consistent..

 Step 1: Understand Your Hair Type and Color Goals

 Before diving into toner options, assess your hair’s current condition and desired outcome.
-Hair type (fine, thick, curly, or straight) and porosity (how well it absorbs color) play a critical role in how a toner will perform.
-As an example, highly porous hair may require a more gentle formula to avoid over-processing, while dense hair might need a stronger toner to achieve noticeable results That's the part that actually makes a difference..
+Practically speaking, hair type (fine, thick, curly, or straight) and porosity (how well it absorbs color) play a critical role in how a toner will perform.
+To give you an idea, highly porous hair may require a more gentle formula to avoid over-processing, while dense hair might need a stronger toner to achieve noticeable results.

 Next, clarify your color goals.
 Are you aiming to: